nfagerlund/temp-r-n-p/profiles.md

 [puppetlabs/motd]: TODO
 [jfryman/nginx]: TODO
 [fact]: todo
+[example]: ./full_example.html
+[intro]: ./intro.html

-Once you have read [] and [], and have a good understanding of how the roles and profiles method works, we explore writing more advanced profiles.
+Now that you've read our [introduction to roles and profiles][intro] and [complete example][example], and have a good understanding of how the roles and profiles method works, we can write a more advanced profile.

-The profile in the top-to-bottom example was very simple, and didn't show how to manage a complex service.
+The profile in [the top-to-bottom example][example] was very simple, and didn't show how to manage a complex service.
 In this advanced example, we'll iteratively refactor our example code to handle real-world concerns.
 The final result is --- with only minor differences --- the Jenkins profile we use in production here at Puppet.

 Along the way, we'll explain our choices and point out some of the common trade-offs you'll encounter as you design your own profiles.